pranavwadekar98/grep_in_go/README.md

 I/O:
 I - "/home/username/grep_in_go/"
-O - ["pranavwadekar" "Ppranavisokokatwork" "pranavwadekarsampl1.1" "pranavwadekarsampl1.2"]
+O - ["pranavwadekar" "Ppranavisotwork" "pranavwadekarsampl1.1" "pranavwadekarsampl1.2"]

 I have created a greptest.go file test cases evaluation/TDD.
 In this I have created only 1 test for matching output of the Grep function, but we can add many of